BSW student handbook

 - Effectively apply the planned changed process in interventions with diverse client systems (individuals, couples, families, groups, communities, organizations, policy-making bodies and society).

-Social work students may apply to the professional sequence mid-way through their junior year.
+Students in the School of Social Work begin their journey as pre-majors in social work as they work through the pre-professional coursework.
+Social work students may apply to the professional sequence mid-way through their junior year to become a Bachelor of Social Work (BSW) student as opposed to a pre-major.
 The professional sequence encompasses a series of classes tied to a 450-hour internship in a social service agency.
 These classes in conjunction with the internship are designed to provide the professional socialization, knowledge, values, and skills needed for entry-level social work practice.
 An emphasis on professional practice distinguishes the professional sequence from the other required and elective social work classes.
 Students entering the professional sequence are expected to be ready to engage with clients, to practice within the boundaries and scope of the profession and to behave in manners congruent with the profession’s values and ethics.

 While this sequence of classes and internship may be completed in one full-time or two part-time academic years, it is designed to be a culminating experience during the student’s senior year.
 Students who meet the following requirements may apply for admission to the professional sequence.